/r/accessibility/

 r/accessibility is a subreddit with 20k members.
-The community frequently discusses accessibility, web, tools, pdf, and frustrating, and they frequently recommend/review ocr software, wordpress theme, and wordpress builder, and the most common flair used is digital, [accessible: ], tool, [news: ], and built environment.
+The community frequently discusses accessibility, web, tools, pdf, and frustrating, and they frequently recommend/review wordpress theme, wordpress builder, and page builder, and the most common flair used is digital, [accessible: ], tool, [accessiblity tool], and built environment.

 Links and discussions about access and inclusion.
 Both atoms (built environment) and bits (digital accessibility).